TechGeekPranav/speech-assistant/README.md

 Here you would perform **pip install helloworld** .
 You can also use conda.

+**Instead, you can easily just run _setup.py_.
+That will help against installing manually.**

-WARNING: MIT Liscence has been applied on this.
+WARNING: MIT License has been applied on this.
 A copy of the liscence and attributes of this file will need to be shown for distribution, private or patent use.